Rick Rubin announces debut book 'The Creative Act: A Way Of Being'

 He also has a longstanding working relationship with Red Hot Chili Peppers, who he’s reunited with to produce their forthcoming 12th studio record, ‘Unlimited Love’ (out April 1 via Warner Bros).

-Rubin’s other recent projects include The Strokes‘ ‘The New Abnormal’, Imagine Dragons‘ ‘Mercury – Act 1’ and Kae Tempest‘s ‘The Book of Traps and Lessons’.
+Rubin’s other recent projects include The Strokes‘ Grammy-winning 2020 album ‘The New Abnormal’, Imagine Dragons‘ ‘Mercury – Act 1’ and Kae Tempest‘s ‘The Book of Traps and Lessons’.

 Back in 2020, Def Jam launched a British imprint called 0207 Def Jam.